 Elements of Negligence

 Tennessee law requires that Memphis drivers be reasonably careful.
-In car accident cases, the law requires drivers to be careful when encountering anyone they meet on the road, and this concept is often referred to as the “duty of reasonable care.”
+In car accident cases, the law requires drivers to be cautious when encountering anyone they meet on the road, and this concept is often referred to as the “duty of reasonable care.”

 In instances where a driver does not perform their duty of reasonable care, this is called “breaching” or violating the duty of care.
 The law will compare the driver’s conduct to those of a reasonable person when determining if a driver was careful enough.
 When a driver’s behavior falls short of reason, the defendant violated the duty of reasonable care.

 Car accident victims are entitled to compensation for injuries, lost wages, earning capacity, pain and suffering, and property damage.
 If there aren’t any monetary losses or provable injuries, the plaintiff is not allowed to recover anything.
-The plaintiff must prove his or her injuries and other monetary losses.
+The plaintiff must prove his or her injuries and other financial losses.

 When you are the plaintiff, it’s important to keep complete and detailed records of all injuries, medical expenses, and property damage.
 These records can help your Memphis car accident law firm determine who may be at fault for your accident.